Cardiovascular Magnetic Resonance

 Limitations and Challenges of CMR

-Despite its many advantages, CMR has some limitations that must be considered.
+Despite its many strengths, CMR has some limitations:

 A. Cost and Availability

-CMR is more expensive and less widely available compared to other imaging modalities like echocardiography or CT.
-It requires specialized equipment and trained personnel, which can limit its use in certain regions or healthcare systems.
+CMR is more expensive and less available than echocardiography or CT, requiring specialized equipment and trained personnel, which may limit access in certain settings.

 B. Longer Examination Time